What is a pull up diaper?

 Option #2.
 Pull-Ups Night Time Boys’ Training Pants

-- Pull-Ups is the only potty training pant designed specifically for nighttime
+- Pull-Ups is the only potty training pant designed specifically for night time with extra nighttime protection

 These Pull-Ups Night Time Boys’ Training Pants come in sizes 2T-3T or 3T-4T.
 They feature extra protection for nighttime use and include easy-open sides for quick changing as needed.
 These diapers are designed to be stretchy and easy to move up and down, encouraging toddlers to learn how to do this for themselves over time.